 - Fungal Infection

 White superficial onychomycosis is a common nail fungus that causes small white spots to appear on your nails.
-While this is more common for toenails, your fingernails may also get affected (2).
+While this is more common for toenails, your fingernails may also get affected by this nail infection (2).

 - Damage Or Allergic Reactions Associated With Nail Products